JwhiteheadMO/one-click-hugo-cms/site/content/updates/_index.md

         availability.
     - image: /img/illustrations-coffee-gear.svg
       text: >
-        We offer a testing small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.